 You hear Charanda, you think Mexico.
-This is a good begining.
-Charanda is indeed an alcoholic drink made with sugar cane.
+This is a good beginning.
+Charanda is indeed an alcoholic drink made with sugarcane in Mexico.
 But what else?

-It is a DO from the state of Michoacán in Mexico, particularly made in Purépecha near the town of Uruapan.
+Discovering what that Mexican beverage named Charanda is is actually important if you want a real knowledge of the world of sugarcane based drink.
+It is actually a drink which has its own DO from the state of Michoacán in Mexico, particularly made in Purépecha near the town of Uruapan.

 The region is known specifically for this soil; the people who lived in the Tarascan state during pre-Columbian times (roughly where Michoacán and parts of Jalisco and Guanajuato stand today) called the dense, nutrient-rich earth charanda, a word that translates from the Purépecha language to mean “red soil” in English.